cs01/termpair/README.md

 First start the TermPair server with `termpair serve`, or use the one already running at [https://chadsmith.dev/termpair](https://chadsmith.dev/termpair).

-The server is used to route encrypted data between terminals and connected browsers.
+The server is used to route encrypted data between terminals and connected browsers -- it doen't actually start sharing any terminals just by running it.

 ```
 > termpair serve --port 8000